Milind39/ToDo-Tracker/backend/tracker/tracker/README.txt

-Download and extract
+🗂️ How to Install ToDo-Tracker

+1. Unzip all contents to a folder.
-Double-click tracker.exe
+2. Double-click `tracker_setup.exe`

-Enter email and password when prompted
+3. Enter your login when prompted.

-Tracker will auto-start next time
+4. Tracker will auto-run in background on every boot.

+✅ DO NOT run files from inside the ZIP without extracting first.